Moaz0009/EDA-Projects/README.md

-Here's an updated README file, tailored to focus on Exploratory Data Analysis (EDA) for your repository:

----

 # Exploratory Data Analysis (EDA) Projects

 This repository contains a collection of projects focused on Exploratory Data Analysis (EDA) using various datasets.
 Each project aims to uncover insights through data visualization, summary statistics, and initial data exploration techniques.